-11. Can private action be initiated for misstatements?
+Can private action be initiated for misstatements?

-Yes, any person or group of persons which have sustained any loss or damage due to misstatements in offer documents and placement memorandums or fraudulent conduct may approach any court with appropriate jurisdiction in order to claim compensation for such loss or damage.
+Yes, any person or group of persons which have sustained any loss or damage due to misstatements in Offer Documents and Placement Memorandum or fraudulent conduct may approach any court with appropriate jurisdiction in order to claim compensation for such loss or damage.